nirajtowin/gravieProj/README.md

 Built an application as per requirement to have search and rent using GiantBomb api.
 This is very light weight application built using React.js.
 In the interest of time, I built only functionalities required rather than desining fancy UI.
-Below are the components and their descriptions are:
+Below are the components and their descriptions:

 1. Search.js : Implemented search where a user can input search for game.
 Also an option for selection to rent a game after search.
 2. Checkout.js : Checkout all the rented game and user can see all his checked out item on Checkout